U.S. Courthouse, Urbana

 Urbana, Illinois 61802

 Built in 1994, the U.S. Courthouse in Urbana, Ill., is a three-story masonry and steel structure of brick veneer over concrete block.
-The courthouse, which scored a 94% "more than satisfied" rating in the most recent GSA/Gallup Tenant Satisfaction Survey (2010), houses the U.S. Courts and provides office space for court-related agencies, including the U.S. Attorneys, U.S. Marshals, Probation, and Public Defender.
+The courthouse, which scored a 72% "more than satisfied" rating (four or five on a five-point scale) in the most recent GSA Tenant Satisfaction Survey (2013), houses the U.S. Courts and provides office space for court-related agencies, including the U.S. Attorneys, U.S. Marshals, Probation, and Public Defender.

-Linda Howard's Sky Cathedral is composed of standard industrial materials and aluminum tubing formed into patterns that evoke graceful forms and imagery.
+The courthouse's artwork, Linda Howard's Sky Cathedral, is composed of standard industrial materials and aluminum tubing formed into patterns evoking graceful forms and imagery.

 The shortcut for this page is www.gsa.gov/urbanact.